MicrosoftDocs/power-platform/power-platform/power-fx/yaml-formula-grammar.md

 At this time, all properties are data flow only and can't contain side effects.

-At this time, additional metadata about the property isn't defined here but is instead defined<!--note from editor: Edit okay?--> in the other files of the `.msapp` file, for example the property's description.
+At this time, additional metadata about the property isn't defined here but is instead defined in the other files of the `.msapp` file, for example the property's description.

 For example: